bandonga/bandonga.github.io/_pages/academy.md

   alt: sysadmin
   title: Sysadmin
   excerpt: "A guide to help you be a better System Administrator."
-  btn_label: "Read More"
+  btn_class: btn--primary
-  btn_class: "btn--primary"
+  btn_label: Read More
 tag: academy
 ---